Using Pan Pastels

 they can be blended very readily and easily, just like fluid paints.

-individual little cakes of pigment in clear plastic containers with screw-on lids – much like a compact for
+they come in individual little cakes of pigment in clear plastic containers with screw-on lids – much like a

-foundation.
-They’re applied using what’s called a ‘Sofft Knife’ (Sofft is the brand), which is a plastic
+compact for foundation.
+They’re applied using what’s called a ‘Sofft Knife’ (Sofft is the brand), which is a

 Pan Pastel™ come in a range of 60 different colors – 20